Skip to main content

 Explore

 Take a few moments to think about what guidance means to you.
 What experiences have shaped how you think about child guidance?
-Respond to the questions in the Defining Guidance Activity.
+Respond to the questions in the Defining Guidance activity.
 Share your responses with a colleague or administrator.
 You can also complete this activity with staff members to start a conversation about guidance.

 Apply